NayniSinghal10/FeedBackResolver/README.md

 ## Features

 -   **Bulk Feedback Processing:** Analyze multiple feedback entries at once from a single file.
--   **Structured JSON Output:** Get clean, predictable, and machine-readable analysis results.
+-   **Human-Readable Report:** Get a clean, easy-to-read analysis in Markdown format.
 -   **Powered by Neurolink:** Utilizes a powerful AI provider for state-of-the-art text analysis.
 -   **Easy to Use:** Simply add your feedback to a text file and run a single command.
 -   **Secure API Key Management:** Uses a `.env` file to keep your API keys safe and out of the source code.